Synaps33/tyrquake/README.md

 ## 🎮 Overview

-The DataFlyer SF2000 and GB300 are ultra-budget handhelds powered by an Actions Semiconductor ATS2825 / HCW5880 single-core MIPS32 CPU with **no hardware FPU (soft-float only)**, **32 MB total RAM**, a 16 KB L1 data cache, and a **320x240 LCD**.
+The DataFrog SF2000 and GB300 are ultra-budget handhelds powered by an Actions Semiconductor ATS2825 / HCW5880 single-core MIPS32 CPU with **no hardware FPU (soft-float only)**, **32 MB total RAM**, a 16 KB L1 data cache, and a **320x240 LCD**.

 Running 3D software rendering on this platform requires extreme optimizations.
 This fork adapts TyrQuake to run smoothly and stably on SF2000 and GB300 hardware.